MasterOfGibberish/Outlook_contacts/README.md

 - **Installation fails:** Try the manual installation method above.
 - **Excel file not created:** Check your Desktop for "contact_export_result.txt" or look in %TEMP% folder.
 - **Add-in crashes:** Look for "outlook_contact_exporter_error.txt" on your Desktop.
+- **"No such file or directory" error:** Make sure you're running the installer from the folder where it's located, not copying it elsewhere.

 ### Logs